Microsoft Edge Now Supports Web Push Notifications & PushEngage Also Announces Support

-At PushEngage we are committed to supporting all leading browsers which support web push notification and have announced support for Microsoft Edge.
+At PushEngage we are committed to supporting all leading browsers which support website notification and have announced support for Microsoft Edge.
 You can now send edge push notification from PushEngage platform.
 We will continue to add more browsers.

 - How to Unsubscribe from Push Notifications in Chrome and Firefox